omuryildirim/ignore-the-dark-public/README.md

 **Live Demo**: [http://ignorethedark.com/](http://ignorethedark.com/)

-The main purpose of this repository is to show a good end-to-end project setup and workflow for writing a complete web application with following stack; Node.js, mongodb, Angular.
+This repository is created as a boilerplate for writing a complete web application with following stack; Remix, AWS and Cloudflare.
-The code published here samples the web-site ignorethedark.com.
-Therefore, some parts on live demo can be excluded from the given source code.
+The code published here samples the web-site [ignorethedark.com](https://ignorethedark.com).
+Therefore, some parts of live demo may be excluded from the published source code.

 # Table of contents: